raizelistaken/TwitterMovieSentiment/README.md

 ## Results

-The following images are bar graphs and kernel density estimate and histograms.
-These images are based off the VADER score, a score from -1 to 1 that rates the tweet.
-Negative one being a negative tweet and positive 1 being a positive tweet.
+The following images are bar graphs, kernel density estimates, and histograms.
+These images are based off the VADER score, a tweet rating score from -1 to 1.
+Negative one being perceived as a negative tweet and positive 1 being associated with a positive tweet.
 Any score between -.1 and .1 was placed in the neutral category.

 <p float="left">
   <img src="images/barsentinception.jpg" width="416" />